Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Experimental Setting

-The \emph{linear response assumption} is that, for each outcome unit, the potential outcome is a linear function of its exposure.
-That is, for each outcome unit $i \in \outunits$, there exists parameters $m_i$ and $b_i$ so that
+The \emph{linear response assumption} is that for each outcome unit, the potential outcome is a linear function of its exposure.
+That is, for each outcome unit $i \in \outunits$, there exists parameters $\incepti$ and $\slopei$ such that

-We refer to $m_i$ the slope and $b_i$ as the intercept.
+We refer to $\incepti$ as the unit-specific intercept and $\slopei$ as the unit-specific slope.
+Note that the linear function does not need to be the same between units.
 These terms are unknown to the experimenter, and the experimenter only observes the outcome $\poi(\zv)$, along with the sampled assignment vector $\zv$ and the resulting exposure vector $\dosev$.

 We refer to the \emph{linear exposure-response model} as the combination of the linear exposure assumption and the linear response assumption.
-The linear exposure-response model places certain limits on the potential outcomes, but allows for more complex structure in the bipartite graph.
-This trade-off is preferable in settings such as market experiments, where we know that the complex bipartite structure exists and we are more comfortable with making simplifying assumptions about potential outcomes.
-Note the bipartite setting with the linear exposure-response assumption recovers the standard SUTVA setting when there are an equal number of diversion and outcome units and the weight matrix is the identity.
+The linear exposure-response model places certain limits on the potential outcomes, but allows for more complex structure in the bipartite graph than previous work.
+This trade-off is preferable in settings such as marketplace experiments, where we know that a complex bipartite structure exists and we are more comfortable with making simplifying assumptions about potential outcomes.
+For further discussion on empirical and theoretical evidence for complex structure in marketplace experiments, we refer the reader to \citet{blake2014marketplace, Andrey2017Search, johari2020experimental}.

-Although the experimenter is free to choose any treatment distribution, the exposure distribution is necessarily constrained in certain ways by the bipartite weight matrix, as $\dosev = \weightM \zv$.
-For example, if two outcomes units $i,j \in \outunits$ have exactly the same incident weights, then their exposures $\dosei$ and $\dosej$ will always be equal in value, regardless of the treatment assignment.
-In this case, the exposures $\dosei$ and $\dosej$ will be exactly correlated regardless of the treatment distribution.
-Thus, it is challenging or impossible to construct a treatment design which realizes some ideal exposure distribution and this task depends on the bipartite weight matrix itself.
-This is a central challenge in the bipartite linear exposure-response model, which we address in Section~\ref{sec:design}.